Dull Danes and flat French play out mutually beneficial 0-0 draw

 Their next opponents will be determined later on Tuesday when Nigeria play Argentina in Saint Petersburg, and Iceland face Croatia in Rostov-on-Don.

-Reporting by Ossian Shine; Editing by Hugh Lawson
+Reporting by Ossian Shine; Editing by Hugh Lawson and Christian Radnedge